 Elliot S. Maggin has written stories about his heroes – both real and made-up ones – since he was very young.
 He started publishing them at sixteen, when a boys’ magazine accepted his time travel story about Winston Churchill and the Boer War.
 He has written at least five hundred comic book stories, including serving, on and off, as a principal writer of Superman comics from 1971 until 1986.
 He has written television, film, animation, journalism, speeches and technical manuals, and designed software games.
+Titles include Action Comics, Advanced Dungeons & Dragons, Batgirl, Batman, Detective Comics, The Joker, Justice League of America, Superman, and Wonder Woman.
+He has also written two critically acclaimed Superman novels, Last Son of Krypton and Miracle Monday.
+More title information can be found here.

 Mr. Maggin has also raised horses, run for public office, taught at various high schools colleges and medical institutions, and spent several winters skiing to excess.
 If he had not become a writer and still managed to escape law school, he would probably have been a cowboy.
 He is the father of two, a doctor and a nutritionist – and he has trouble having a conversation without bringing them up.
 Like many of the characters whose company he enjoys best, he has grave primal doubts and knows very little for certain, but he essentially believes in everything.
 Even you.